Skip to content

 The library architectural framework for automated testing is based on the modular framework, however it comes with a few more features.
 Rather of breaking down the program under test into the numerous scripts that must be performed, related jobs within the scripts are recognized and then grouped by function, resulting in the application being broken down into common objectives.
 These routines are stored in a library and may be used by the test scripts at any time.

-Benefits of a Library Architecture Testing Framework include the following:
+Benefits of Library Architecture Testing Frameworks:

 • Using this design, similar to the modular framework, will result in a high level of modularization, making test maintenance and scaling easier and more cost efficient.